Towards Understanding What State Space Models Learn About Code: Analysis-Driven Improvements

-To understand the trade-off between increasing capacity and performance, we pretrained CodeSSM with kernels 1, 4, 8, ..., 512, and 1024 on a small dataset.
-The pre-training performance was best for 8 kernels.
-Subsequently, we pre-trained a model with 8 kernels (\texttt{CodeSSM-8kernel}).The kernel analysis of this variant is in \cref{8kernel-analysis8} This variant achieves the best performance on all tasks.
+To understand the trade-off between increasing capacity and performance, we pretrained CodeSSM with kernels 1, 4, 8, ..., 512, 1024 on a small dataset.
+The pretraining performance was best for 8 kernels.
+Subsequently, we pretrained a model with 8 kernels (\texttt{CodeSSM-8k}).
+This variant achieves the best performance on all tasks.
 In this model, each kernel is shared across 128 dimensions.
-These results suggest that a balanced approach, allowing for increased capacity while maintaining shared transformation across some dimensions, is optimal for better code understanding.
+These results suggest that increasing capacity while maintaining shared transformation across some dimensions, is optimal for better code understanding.